The Image Local Autoregressive Transformer: Introduction

 \section{Introduction}

 Generating realistic images has been attracting ubiquitous research attention of the community for a long time.
 In particular, those image synthesis tasks involving persons or portrait~\cite{cai2018deep,ma2017pose,ma2018disentangled} can be applied in a wide variety of scenarios, such as advertising, games, and motion capture, etc. Most real-world image synthesis tasks only involve the local generation, which means generating pixels in certain regions, while maintaining the semantic consistency, \emph{e.g.}, face editing~\cite{jo2019sc,abdal2020image2stylegan++,richardson2020encoding}, pose guiding~\cite{pumarola2018unsupervised,zhou2019text,xu2020pose}, and image inpainting~\cite{yu2019free,nazeri2019edgeconnect,yi2020contextual,zhao2021large}.
-Unfortunately, most works can only handle the images of `icon-view' foreground, rather than the image synthesis of `non-iconic view' foreground~\cite{lin2014microsoft}, concerned in this paper.
+Unfortunately, most works can only handle the well aligned images of `icon-view' foregrounds, rather than the image synthesis of `non-iconic view' foregrounds~\cite{xu2020pose,lin2014microsoft}, \emph{i.e.}, person instances with arbitrary poses in cluttered scenes, which is concerned in this paper.
 Even worse, the global semantics tend to be distorted during the generation of previous methods, even if subtle modifications are applied to a local image region.
 Critically, given the local editing/guidance such as sketches of faces, or skeleton of bodies in the first column of Fig.~\ref{figure_teaser}(A), it is imperative to design our new algorithm for \emph{locally guided image synthesis}.